BNLokesh/BNLokesh/README.md

 ![Your Profile Image](https://marketsplash.com/content/images/2023/09/MarketSplash-PROGRAMMING-Cover-17--1--2.jpg)

-Hi, I'm LOKESH BN, a passionate developer and open-source enthusiast.
+Hi, I'm LOKESH BN.
+A passionate developer and open-source enthusiast.
 I love working on various projects and exploring new technologies.
 My goal is to make a positive impact on the world through code.

 ## Skills